Scott Road station

 Scott Road is an elevated station on the Expo Line of Metro Vancouver's SkyTrain rapid transit system.
 The station is located near the south end of the Pattullo Bridge in the South Westminster neighbourhood of Surrey, British Columbia, Canada.
 It also serves the Bridgeview neighbourhood of Whalley, and the interchange between King George Boulevard and Scott Road is located to the north of the station.
 The station opened on March 16, 1990, and was renovated from 2013 to 2014.

 History

-Scott Road station opened on March 16, 1990 as part of the first extension of the original SkyTrain system (now known as the Expo Line).
+Scott Road station opened on March 16, 1990, as part of the first extension of the original SkyTrain system (now known as the Expo Line).
 This extension included two stations—Scott Road and Columbia in neighbouring New Westminster—as well as the SkyBridge over the Fraser River.
 Scott Road station served as the eastern terminus of the Expo Line until a three-station extension to Surrey City Centre was completed in 1994.

 Scott Road station underwent several upgrades beginning in early 2013, improvements included a new elevator and better accessibly, as well as a new bus loop with an upgraded parking lot.
 These improvements were made in part of the larger Expo Line Upgrade project.
 Construction was completed in 2014.

+In the first decade of the 2000s, the station was proposed as an infill station or a relocated northern terminus for the Amtrak's Cascades intercity passenger train service.
+The proposal was made to avoid the congestion and capacity constraints at the nearby New Westminster Rail Bridge that crosses the Fraser River.
+Also, the Amtrak Cascades experienced further bottlenecks and slow speed limits from the bridge to the existing terminus at the Pacific Central Station near downtown Vancouver, 13 mi northwest of the Scott Road station.
+With Scott Road as a new terminus, the Cascades service would allow more round trips from Seattle to be added; northbound travellers could continue on to downtown Vancouver by boarding SkyTrain, which would take about the same amount of time from Scott Road as the existing Amtrak Cascades service.